margauxwehr/Tube-project/README.md

-Project authors: Amélie Meurer, Mathilde Lavacquery, Margaux Wehr, Clément Ponsonnet All rights reserved
+Project authors: Amélie Meurer, Mathilde Lavacquery, Margaux Wehr, Clément Ponsonnet.
+All rights reserved

 (To simplify running of code, download ‘base_trajet_total.csv’ and ‘temps_trajet.csv’ directly  to avoid having to merge all the databases from scratch)